joealewine/blockchain-rhos/internal/blockchain_images.md

 After you download the Fabric Samples repository, you can find the configuration files and binaries that you need to set up a network in the `fabric-samples\config` and `fabric-samples\bin` folders.
 You can also find example artifacts and scripts for how to set up a network by using Docker Compose in the `fabric-samples\first-network` directory.
 You learn more about these artifacts and the steps that are involved by reading the accompanying [Build Your First Network](http://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html){: external} tutorial.

-If you are using the open source configuration files, you need to make the following changes deploy the {{site.data.keyword.blockchainfull_notm}} images:
+If you are using the open source configuration files, you need to make the following changes to deploy the {{site.data.keyword.blockchainfull_notm}} images:

 1. For each component, you need to alter the `image` field to use the {{site.data.keyword.blockchainfull_notm}} image instead of the open source image.